fxpl/notebooks/README.md

 5. Do the clone analysis with SourcererCC (https://github.com/Mondego/SourcererCC) according to their instructions, including concatenation of output files.
-6. Zip `results.pairs`.
-Place the zip file and the file stats file in the directory that you have provided in `paths.sh`.
+6. Zip `results.pairs` and save the zip file with the name `clone.pairs.zip`.
+   Concatenate the files in the directory `files_stats` into one file named `files.stats`.
+Place `clone.pairs.zip` and `files.stats` in the directory that you have provided in `paths.sh`.
 7. Execute `run_sccOutputAnalyzer.sh`.
 8. Execute `run_post_processing_ccc.sh`.
 This must not be done before completion of step 3 and 7.
-Check `OutputNBA` and `OutputSOA` for output.
+Check `outputNBA` and `outputSOA` for output.

 Step 3 can be done in parallel with steps 4-7.